-If an appeal is denied, students will be taken off financial aid.
-Students will be allowed to enroll as cash-paying until they reestablish their SAP status.
+If an appeal is denied, the student will be taken off of financial aid.
+Students will be allowed to enroll as cash paying until they reestablish their SAP status.
+Students who do not wish to enroll in a cash payment status may be dismissed.
+Students who are at the maximum time frame for their program and are denied can only reestablish eligibility by transferring into a new program.